Jacqueline, Countess of Hainaut: Marriage to Humphrey, Duke of Gloucester and aftermath

 In the meanwhile, the political situation had changed radically.
 The Duke of Burgundy, John the Fearless, was assassinated in September 1419, and the French Dauphin Charles, brother of Jacqueline's first husband, was considered an accomplice and was therefore disinherited in 1420 under the Treaty of Troyes.
 King Henry V of England then claimed to be the King of France.
 In February 1421 Jacqueline issued a statement where she stated that, because of the destructive behaviour of John IV of Brabant, she wanted the annulment of her marriage.
 The fight against John III, continued until the capture of the city of Leiden, the last city loyal to Jacqueline; after this, she had to admit defeat.

 On 6 March 1421 Jacqueline fled to England asking the help of Henry V, who gave her a glamorous reception.
 She was an honoured guest at the court of England, and when the future Henry VI was born, Jacqueline was made one of his godparents.

 It was only after the unexpected death of Henry V in 1422 that Jacqueline obtained a dubious divorce from John IV of Brabant valid only in England that allowed her third marriage with Humphrey, Duke of Gloucester, Henry V's brother and principal counsellor of the Kingdom on behalf of his infant nephew Henry VI.
 However, as not all rules were observed, the marriage was arranged in haste and in secret in the town of Hadleigh, Essex, sometime between February and 7 March 1423.

 The news of this marriage shocked everyone.
 On 15 October 1423 it was announced that not only was Jacqueline married to one of the most powerful princes of Europe, but that she was also rumoured to be pregnant with his child.
-On 20 October, she was granted a letter of denization, which would allow her and her descendants to be treated as English under law, and it recorded her status as duchess of Gloucester. .To secure her position, Jacqueline had to obtain the formal annulment of her marriage with John IV of Brabant.
+On 20 October, she was granted a letter of denization, which would allow her and her descendants to be treated as English under law, and it recorded her status as duchess of Gloucester.
+To secure her position, Jacqueline had to obtain the formal annulment of her marriage with John IV of Brabant.
 She asked Pope Martin V in Rome and Antipope Benedict XIII in Avignon to resolve her irregular marital status, but her uncle John III intervened against it.
 Unexpectedly, her cousin Philip the Good, who wanted to prevent an English invasion, supported the annulment.

-In the autumn of 1424 Jacqueline joined Humphrey in the Duchy of Gloucester, where she had a miscarriage; this was her only recorded pregnancy.
+In the autumn of 1424 Jacqueline joined Humphrey in the Duchy of Gloucester, where she had a stillborn child; this was her only recorded pregnancy.